coreweave/tensorizer/README.md

 expire before you can download the updated object.
 This takes 24 hours since the last download.

-For this reason, it is recommended to use an unique S3 key for each version of a model if you use the `accel-object.ord1.coreweave.com` endpoint.
+For this reason, it is recommended to use a unique S3 key for each version of a model if you use the `accel-object.ord1.coreweave.com` endpoint.

 ## Additional Features